kimianoorbakhsh/small-python-racket-interpreter/README.md

 # small-python-racket-interpreter
-A racket interpreter for smaller version of Python programming language
+A Racket interpreter for smaller version of Python programming language